 - The customer claims fraudulent charges (stolen card)

-- The customer is unhappy with the service or purchase
+- They are unhappy with the service or purchase

-Tips to Prevent Chargebacks from Happening in the First Place
+Tips to Prevent a Chargeback from Happening in the First Place

 Protecting yourself from chargebacks can be tricky.
 However, the best defense is the best offense.
-Put these best practices in place to prevent chargebacks from occurring:
+Here are some best practices to put in place to prevent chargebacks from occurring:

-- Provide the customer with the name and phone number of your company so that they recognize your charge.
+- Be sure to provide the customer with the name and phone number of your company, so that they recognize your charge.
 This is the first reason you may receive a chargeback.

 - Have your return/cancellation policy clearly stated on the contract and on your website.